ZuzkaL/Galeria/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+* You need to turn off yours CORS, here is command for windows: ./chrome.exe --user-data-dir="C://chrome-dev-disabled-security" --disable-web-security --disable-site-isolation-trials

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.